w314/notes/javaNotes/javaQA.md

 - `protected`: within package + outside of package through inheritance
 - `private`: only within the class, a class (except a nested class) cannot be private

-### 58-3.7 What is the purpose of using getter and setter methods?
+### 58 What is the purpose of using getter and setter methods?

-### 59-3.8 Why would you use an interface over an abstract class?
+### 59 Why would you use an interface over an abstract class?

 Interfaces have these advantages over class:

 - Implementation details do not need to be provided in the interface.
 - A class can only extend one other class, but it can implement as many interfaces as needed.

-### 60-3.9 What methods are commonly overridden from the Object class and why?
+### 60 object methods to override What methods are commonly overridden from the Object class and why?

 - `equals()`
 - `hashCode()`